LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Method

-\textbf{Dynamic penalty to further capture the differences between samples.} As shown in \cref{fig:teaser}-(b), the object synthesized through resizing is greater `weirdness' in terms of point sparsity when compared to the ShapeNet object.
-Hence, to maximize the benefits of the point-wise training paradigm, we introduce a point-wise dynamic penalty loss to handle different samples in a customized manner:
+As shown in \cref{fig:teaser}-(b), the outliers synthesized through resizing are further from the inlier data distribution in terms of point sparsity compared to those synthesized by our pipeline.
+Hence, to maximize the benefits of the point-wise learning paradigm, we introduce a dynamic penalty loss that handles points in a customized manner:

 The $\{c+2\}$ denotes the outlier class label generated by ShapeNet.
 The weight parameter $\beta$ associated with the threshold $m$ is initialized as 1 and is learnable.
 In our experimental setting, we set the value of $m_{\text{sout}}$ to -7, and $m_{\text{rout}}$ to -6.
 Consequently, the total loss becomes: